Steal (basketball): NBA steals records

 Steals were first recorded in the NBA in the 1973–74 season, while the rival ABA league first recorded steals during the same season.

 Kendall Gill and Larry Kenon are tied for most steals in a regular season NBA game with eleven.
 Kenon's was recorded on December 26, 1976 while Gill recorded his on April 3, 1999.

 The most steals by a player in an NBA season is 301 by Alvin Robertson in 1985–86.

 The NBA's all-time leader for steals is John Stockton with 3,265 in his career.

 The NBA leader in steals per game (SPG) is Robertson with an average of 2.71 (career, 1250 steals minimum) and 3.67 (season, 125 minimum).

 Baron Davis is the all-time playoff leader in steals per game for a career with 2.28 SPG.

 Maurice Cheeks in the 1979 Playoffs averaged a playoff record 4.11 SPG.

+WNBA steals records

+The highest season average is held by Teresa Weatherspoon with 3.33 steals per game.

+With 10 steals, Ticha Penicheiro holds the record for most steals in one game.

+Tamika Catchings recorded the most steals in her career with 1,074 in 457 games.